bettercallazamat/online-shop-website/README.md

 # Online Shop for Furniture Store
-I built an 2 page online shop for furniture store:
+I built an 2 page online shop for local furniture store:
-- the main page (search page), with a link to the results page
+- the main page with categories listed and search feeature,
-- the search results page
+- with a link to the search results page

 ## Project features:
-1. Project considers responsiveness on each Bootstrap breakpoint
+1. Project considers responsiveness on each Bootstrap breakpoint (screenshots for breakpoints below)
 2. Most of the styling and position is done using Bootstrap
+3. Categories in main page is with horizontal scroll posibility

 ## Built With